What are the day to day operations of this route?

 What type of vehicle do I need?

-There is no vehicle included in the purchase.
+The seller currently services the route using a van that is available as a separate purchase.
+Estimated value on KBB is $18,000.
 Common delivery vehicles used for this type of business are step vans, box trucks and cargo trailers.
 When considering purchasing an additional truck, Routes For Sale recommends MAG Trucks.

 What is the Gross vs the Net income?